Okay, so it wasn’t exactly Peter Jennings sitting down to interview Ronald Reagan.

 - “But you know, and I know Biden is not going to be running things.
 It’s going to be run by other people.
 Biden’s shot.
 It’s one of those things.
 I hate to say it, but Biden is shot.”

-Besides, if you watch Arroyo and Ingraham’s Fox News appearances enough, you quickly notice how often they amplify the Trump re-election campaign’s talking points, whether it’s hydroxychloroquine or”Obama-Gate.”
+If you watch Arroyo and Ingraham’s Fox News appearances, you quickly notice how often they amplify the Trump re-election campaign’s talking points, whether it’s hydroxychloroquine or “Obama-Gate.”
 They were among the early voices calling for the economy to reopen from the shutdowns caused by the coronavirus pandemic.

 In fact, during last week’s EWTN interview, Arroyo asked the president what he could do to deal with the states that were “refusing to open up.”
 With no pushback from Arroyo, the president claimed that some Democratic governors were keeping their states closed to hamper their economies in order to hurt the president’s reelection chances in November.